ckouder/Learning-notes/first-question.md

 ### 9.Do cross-browser tests

 Well, many websites are seemed to be fixed in style in different browsers but actually they are not.
 Different companies have different methods to resolve HTML file, box model and JavaScript file and make it work properly.
 However, some CSS attributes are quite different in different browsers.
-Some of them needed to act prefix while others may never work.
+Some of them are prefix-needed while others may never work properly.
 It's **really important** to test your website in different browsers.

 However, if you are using a framework in your website, you may pass the browser test easily because all the published framework are being test in different browsers.